bloodraven66/minimalist/about.md

 ---
 I enjoy learning more and working in different research fields - Speech(Production, TTS, ASR), Vision(Unsupervised), Reinforcement Learning(bandits!).
 I am currently employed at SPIRE Lab, IISc, Bangalore on a Speech recognition project on Indian languages, funded by Gates Foundation.
 Previously, I worked at a startup - MyHealthcareAI, on various vision, NLP, speech DL tasks.
 I completed my undergrad in 2019, during which we won the best project award for Material Defect detection and SNR improvement with DL algorithms.
 <br><br>
-I will be applying for Grad school for 2022 Fall intake.
+<b>I will be applying for Grad school for 2022 Fall intake.
 Do let me know if you think I'll be a good addition to your group!
-<br><br>
+</b><br><br>
 Main Research interests:
 <ul>
 <li>Multi-modal Learning</li>